michaeltouati/ESVM/contributing.md

 ```sh
 ./test-gen.sh
 ```
-It will generate automatically the output files of all tests directly at their correct location.
+It will generate automatically the output files of all tests directly at their correct locations.
 Finally, add in the makefile at the section TESTING (l.
 184) the following line
 ```sh
 TEST_DIR += New-feature/my-new-feature
 ```